- Suit - Major suits: ♠ - "Spades", ♥ - "Hearts". Minor suits: ♦ - "Diamonds", ♣ - "Clubs".

 - Lead - The first card played on a trick, which dictates the suit that others must play if able to do so.

 The Betel is played with 32 cards - a bridge deck from sevens to aces.
 There are three people playing.
 There are also additional rules that allow four players to play.
 There are eight consecutive cards of the suit (8 * 4 = 32) and ten tricks (10 * 3 = 30 plus 2 remaining on the table).
 The dealer distributes 10 cards to each player, one card at a time, face down, beginning with the player on their left.
-Two cards remain on table - they are called the "double" and can be exchange during "the bidding".
-Optionally, the fourth player can watch the consecutive doubles, and finally declare which of the three players will score the most points and thus earn or lose points yourself.
+Two cards remain on table - they are called the "twins" and can be exchange during "the bidding".
+Optionally, the fourth player can watch the consecutive twins, and finally declare which of the three players will score the most points and thus earn or lose points yourself.
 The order of suits is as in bridge: "spades" (highest), "hearts", "diamonds", "clubs".
 Also, the order of the cards is the same: "ace" (highest), "king", "queen", "jack", "10", "9", "8", "7".
 The game is divided into two parts: "the bidding" and "the play".
 Players call first and then play, as in bridge.

 next part -> The play